 This field is filled out automatically.
 It is calculated based on data from the CF1R and from previous sections in this document.

+Section M. HERS Verification Requirements for Space Conditioning Equipment

 This field is filled out automatically.
+It is referenced from the same row and column in the previous sections.

+This field is filled out automatically.
+It is referenced from the same row and column in the previous sections

+This field is filled out automatically.
 It is calculated based on data from the CF1R and from previous sections in this document.

-Section M. Space Conditioning Systems, Ducts and Fans – Mandatory Requirements and Additional Measures
+Section N. Space Conditioning Systems, Ducts and Fans – Mandatory Requirements and Additional Measures

 This table is a list of mandatory measures and additional requirements for space conditioning systems, ducts and fans.